-Storage space probably isn’t the first thing you think about when considering a bike trailer, but it’s important.
+Storage space probably isn’t the first thing you think about, but it’s important.

 Anyone who has small children knows that there is an assortment of supplies that must accompany them wherever they go.
 This could include fresh diapers, jackets, a change of clothes, bottles, sippy cups, toys, snacks, etc.

 You’ll find the storage area on any bike trailer behind the seat.

 These storage areas will hold the aforementioned essentials, but don’t expect to throw a cooler back there.
-The storage area of most bike trailers is soft and not capable of bearing large items.
+The storage area of most models is soft and not capable of bearing large items.